svfarago/SQLAlchemy_challenge/README.md

 ### Installation Instructions ==========
 * Applications used for the SQLAlchemy_challenge:
-- pgAdmin4
+- SQLAlchemy library
-- PostgreSQL 13
+- Flask*
-- Jupyter Notebook to read Pandas Dataframes import
+- Jupyter Notebook
 - GitBash terminal
-- Visual Studio Code for the Readme.md
+- Visual Studio Code (app.py editor)
 - Git Hub (to save versions and share code while in development)
 - Image viewer such as Microsoft Photos or Microsoft Paint

 * Similar applications may also work.

-* May need to install dependencies for pgAdmin and Postgres to work with Jupyter Notebook.
-From a command line, run: pip install psycopg2 -or- pip install psycopg2 sqlalchemy
-* May need to install Flask.
+* *May need to install Flask.
 From a command line, run: pip install flask

 ### List of Files ====================